Upper Control Limit Key Points

-Overview: What is the Upper Control Limit (UCL)?
+Overview: What Is the Upper Control Limit (UCL)?

 A control chart consists of several parts.
 It has two control limits and an average line.
 The bottom dashed line is called the lower control limit (LCL).
 The solid middle line is the average of the statistic being plotted.
 The top dashed line is the upper control limit (UCL).